Raging Bull: Plot

-A year later, Jake asks Joey if he fought with Salvy at the Copacabana because of Vickie.
-Jake then asks if Joey had an affair with her; Joey refuses to answer, insults Jake, and leaves.
-Jake directly asks Vickie about the affair, and when she hides from him in the bathroom, he breaks down the door, pushing her to sarcastically state that she had sex with the entire neighborhood (including Joey, Salvy and Tommy) out of exhaustion, exclaiming "What do you want me to say!?".
-Jake, followed by Vickie, angrily walks to Joey's house and assaults him in front of his wife Lenora and their children before knocking Vickie unconscious.
-After defending his championship belt in a grueling fifteen-round bout against Laurent Dauthuille in 1950, he calls his brother after the fight, but when Joey assumes Salvy is on the other end and starts insulting and cursing at him, Jake silently hangs up.
-Estranged from Joey, Jake's career begins to decline slowly and he eventually loses his title to Sugar Ray Robinson in their final encounter in 1951.
+In 1950 Jake becomes increasingly paranoid that Vickie is having an affair.
+He asks Joey if he has slept with her, which enrages Joey and causes him to leave.
+After Jake presses Vickie too about this, she sarcastically confesses that she had sex with Joey, Salvy, and Tommy.
+In a fit of rage, Jake storms into Joey's house and assaults him in front of his wife and children, and knocks Vickie unconscious as well.
+Vickie returns to their home and threatens to leave, but they reconcile.
+After defending his championship belt in a grueling 15-round bout against Laurent Dauthuille, he calls his brother to make amends.
+When Jake does not speak Joey assumes Salvy is on the other end and starts insulting him; Jake hangs up.
+Estranged from his brother, Jake's career declines, and he loses his title to Sugar Ray Robinson in their final encounter in 1951.

-By 1956, Jake and his family have moved to Miami.
-After he stays out all night at his new nightclub there, Vickie tells him she wants a divorce (which she has been planning since his retirement) as well as full custody of their kids.
+By 1956 an aging and overweight Jake has retired and moved with his family to Miami.
+After he stays out all night at the nightclub he owns, Vickie tells him that she wants a divorce, as well as full custody of their children.
 She also threatens to call the police if he comes anywhere near them.
-He is later arrested for introducing under-age girls to men in his club.
-He unsuccessfully attempts to bribe his way out of his criminal case using the jewels from his championship belt instead of selling the belt itself.
-In 1957, he goes to jail, sorrowfully questioning his misfortune and crying in despair.
-Upon returning to New York City in 1958, he encounters Joey, who forgives him but is elusive.
+Soon after, Jake is arrested for admitting underage girls into his nightclub, and he unsuccessfully attempts to bribe his way out of his criminal case by pawning the jewels on his championship belt.
+In 1957, he goes to jail, where he questions his misfortune and cries in despair.
+After returning to New York City in 1958, he encounters Joey, whom he forcefully embraces; Joey half-heartedly reciprocates.
+In 1964, Jake performs stand-up comedy at various clubs.
+Backstage before a show, LaMotta prepares for his performance by shadowboxing, quoting scenes from On the Waterfront and chanting "I'm the boss".

-Again in 1964, Jake now recites the "I coulda been a contender" scene from the 1954 film On the Waterfront, where Terry Malloy complains that his brother should have been there for him but is also keen enough to give himself some slack.
-After a stagehand informs him that the auditorium where he is about to perform is crowded, Jake starts to chant "I'm the boss" while shadowboxing.